 Gold Spot Price (XAU)

-Current Gold Price
+Gold Price Today

 It’s always important to find accurate updates on the price of gold per ounce on an up-to-the-moment basis.
 This is because the spot price of gold is changing every few seconds as the precious metal is traded.
 Current gold prices are typically measured in dollars per oz.
 Keep in mind that the gold price per ounce is expressed in troy ounces, not standard avoirdupois (AVP) ounces that are used in almost all other situations.